From left to right: Mook, Vern, Ringi

 Explore the information below to see some of the mahi we have been involved in.

-Mahurangi East Land Restoration (MELR) project is a $5 million, a 5-year long sediment reduction programme to restore the health of the Mahurangi Harbour.
+Mahurangi Land Restoration Programme (MLRP) is a $5 million, a 5-year long sediment reduction programme to restore the health of the Mahurangi Harbour.

 Auckland Council and Ngāti Manuhiri Settlement Trust have partnered to design and deliver the programme, which is funded by the 'Jobs for Nature’ Ministry for the Environment's (MfE) fund.